lorenzofattori/M2Q-hardware/faq.md

 Then, when using MagicQ software, only the first 10 playbacks can be controlled remotely, so M2Q will only control those 10 playbacks and wing mode will not work.
 Morer info [here](https://secure.chamsys.co.uk/help/documentation/magicq/rpc.html)

+### I want control Chamsys with an external MIDI device, can I do it with M2Q?
+Yes, M2Q accepts any standard MIDI message, no matter if it's software or hardware.
+In order to do that, you need a software that "bridges" the connection between the external MIDI device and M2Q. **You can't connect M2Q USB cable directly to a MIDI device**
+In Mac OSX, just use the built-in MIDI Studion to route the MIDI messages between the devices.
+On Windows, you can use [LoopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).

 ### Is M2Q software open source?
 No, the software in the M2Q microcontroller is not open soruce.
 I spent hundreds of hours working and refining the project and I never got paid for it.
 By selling M2Q hardware on [Tindie](https://www.tindie.com/stores/lorenzofattori/) I hope I will make various light designers happy and be able to repay a bit the effort I put in this project.